 Seventh Row has a vigorous editorial policy.
 We want to help you express your ideas as clearly as possible, and no article is perfect from day one.
 Your piece will go through multiple drafts, and frequently the published version will bear very little resemblance to your first draft.
 Don’t be put off by the volume of comments you receive.
 Push back if you think we’re wrong.
 It’s not because we think you’re a bad writer — it’s because we know everyone can always be better.

-Every piece we publish gets reviewed by both members of our editorial staff: Editor-in-Chief Alex Heeney, and Editor-at-Large Mary Angela Rowe.
+Every piece we publish gets reviewed by at least two members of our editorial staff: Editor-in-Chief Alex Heeney, Associate Editors Elena Lazic, Associate Editor Orla Smith, and Editor-at-Large Mary Angela Rowe.
 This includes our own work.
 Each of us has felt frustrated that our editor apparently just cannot understand what we are trying to say, and that sentence is fine, and we don’t want to cut 500 words – but looking back, our finished work is better for that careful scrutiny.
 We treat your work with the same respect and attention that we turn on our own.

 We invest a lot of time and energy in our writers, and we expect you to make the same commitment.
 It’s how we’re able to produce consistently high quality work in a timely fashion, meaning we can publish your great work alongside work that’s worthy of it and vice versa.

 If this sounds like a fun adventure to you, pitch us!

 If you’re not quite sure, get in touch, and we can discuss it further or put you in touch with our writers to find out more about what it’s like working with us.

 If this sounds like a pain in the ass, well, we’re probably not the right fit.

 Make sure you read through all of our FAQs below when preparing your pitch.